ibraheemdev/ibraheemca/content/posts/2020-07-23-simple-and-reusable-struct-validations-in-golang.md

 ---
 **Introduction**

-Validations are needed to ensure that the structure of, well, a struct, is in the proper format your application requires.
+Validations are needed to ensure that data structures are in the format your application requires.
 They can be used to check that a user's email is actually an email, or that a writer does not create a blog post without a title.
 There are many methods of implementing validations in golang.
-The most common method is to use simple if statements:
+The most common method is to use simple `if` statements:

 ```ruby
 func (u *User) IsValid() error {